nspcc-dev/neofs-spec/06-blockchain/03-neofsid.md

 AddKey binds list of provided public keys to OwnerID\.
 Can be invoked only by Alphabet nodes\.

-This method panics if OwnerID is not 25 byte or public key is not 33 byte long\.
+This method panics if OwnerID is not ownerSize byte or public key is not 33 byte long\.
 If key is already bound\, ignores it\.

 ##### Key